Lottery System 2/31: A Probability Study

 • Five of the average performing numbers soared to the top.

-• Therefore, whether the numbers were performing well or not or just average, they can be top winning numbers as well in the succeeding times.
+• Therefore, whether the numbers were performing well or not or just average, they can be top winning numbers as well in the succeeding period.
 While others would remain in their current standing; the rest tends to slow down.

 The Next Questions Are...